cybergu0ck/s2n2s2/docs/documentation.md

-# Setup gspread
+# Setting up gspread

+Follow [official documentation](https://docs.gspread.org/en/latest/oauth2.html#service-account) for setting up gspread apis.

 <br>

-## Enable API Access for a Project
+## Enable api access for a project

 1. Head to [Google Developers Console](https://console.cloud.google.com/apis/dashboard) and create a new project (or select the one you already have).
 1. In the box labeled “Search for APIs and Services”, search for “Google Drive API” and enable it.